JOUR73351/docs/installparty.md

 Git is version control system.
 When developers create something (an app, for example), they make constant changes to the code.
 Git helps you keep track of all those changes.
 Git is a command-line tool, and GitHub is where developers store their projects in repositories, or repos.

-1. Check if you have Git installed by running `git --version.`
+1. Check if you have Git installed by running `git --version`.
-2. If you don't, run `brew install git.`
+2. If you don't, run `brew install git`.
 3. Make an account on [GitHub](https://github.com/) if you don't already have one and save the password in [1Password](https://1password.com/).

 [Git Immersion](http://gitimmersion.com/) is a helpful tutorial on how to use Git.